dorvika/doctor-appointment-app/README.md

 # Doctor appointment app

-It is the app made using Bootstrap5, JS (ES6 Classes) and Gulp.
-This app helps easily create, edit and delete doctor appointment cards with the help of external API.
+- The app helps easily create, edit and delete doctor appointment cards with the help of external API.
+- Used technologies: ES6 Classes (JS), Bootstrap5, SCSS, Gulp.
+- [Watch result on GitHub Pages](https://dorvika.github.io/doctor-appointment-app/) (don't forget use sign in data below).

-**Data for sign in:**
+## Data for sign in:
- Username - dorvika2@gmail.com
+ **Username** - dorvika2@gmail.com
- Password - 2408vd
+ **Password** - 2408vd